vini-karumuru/QAA/README.md

 8. Plot the trimmed read length distributions for both paired R1 and paired R2 reads (on the same plot - yes, you will have to use Python or R to plot this.
 See ICA4 from Bi621).
 You can produce 2 different plots for your 2 different RNA-seq samples.
 There are a number of ways you could possibly do this.
 One useful thing your plot should show, for example, is whether R1s are trimmed more extensively than R2s, or vice versa.
 Comment on whether you expect R1s and R2s to be adapter-trimmed at different rates and why.

-9. CHALLENGE - Run `FastQC` on your trimmed data.
+9. BONUS - Run `FastQC` on your trimmed data.
 Comment on differences you observe between the trimmed and untrimmed data.
 Include any figures needed to support your conclusions.

 # Part 3 – Alignment and strand-specificity
 10. Install sofware (record details in lab notebook!!!).
 In your QAA environment, use conda to install: